liuzy0708/Awesome_OL/README.md

 ### 🧪 Demo

-- In the project root directory, locate the file `main.ipynb`.
-Within this notebook, you can select the framework, dataset, classifier, strategies, and hyperparameters you wish to use.
+- In the project root directory, locate the file `classify.ipynb`, `regression.ipynb`, `drift_detection`.
+Within these notebooks, you can select the framework, dataset, classifier, strategies, drift detector, and hyperparameters you wish to use.
 - Optionally, you can output visualization results for an intuitive comparison of model performance.
 These results will also be saved automatically in the `Results` folder.
 - For detailed guidance, please follow the step-by-step instructions provided within the notebook.